-On the flip side, there’s also certain times of day it’s advised to forego the H2O, since our bodies are busy doing other things—and need all internal roadways clear to do their work.
+On the flip side, there are also certain times of day when it’s advised to forego the H2O since our bodies are busy and need all internal roadways clear to do their work.
 So, it’s time to maximize water’s effectiveness and reap all the health benefits that nature’s long-standing MVP has to offer.
 Here are the best times of day to drink (and not to drink) water.

 DO: Drink Right When You Wake Up

 Your first glass of water should be right when you wake up.
-Drinking water on an empty-stomach in the morning can do wonders for our bodies, both internally and externally.
-In fact, drinking two semi warm glasses of water first thing in the morning is an ancient Japanese daily ritual, and has been attributed to the health, beauty, and longevity its people—(hellooo #skingoals.)
+Drinking water on an empty stomach in the morning can do wonders for our bodies, both internally and externally.
+In fact, drinking two semi-warm glasses of water first thing in the morning is an ancient Japanese daily ritual, and has been attributed to the health, beauty, and longevity of its people—(hello #skingoals.)

-A glass or two of water first thing in the AM helps to jumpstart your brain and body out of sleep mode, and into grind mode.
-It also gets rid of any toxins and stubborn free radicals that have accumulated in your circulatory system overnight, and helps to clean and purify your body’s internal organs.
-World’s easiest 2-minute detox?
+A glass or two of water first thing in the AM helps to kick your brain and body out of sleep mode and into grind mode.
+It also gets rid of any toxins and stubborn free radicals that have accumulated in your circulatory system overnight and help to clean and purify your body’s internal organs.
+World’s easiest two-minute detox?
 Consider it done.

 DO: Drink Before You Eat

-Before any main meal throughout the day, you should drink a glass of water 30 minutes before any main meal of the day, it will help with digestion and keep your caloric intake in check.
-Not only does the water prepare your intestines for the food coming down the pike, it also prevents you from over-eating, since the water lines your stomach and makes you feel fuller faster.
+Drink a glass of water 30 minutes before any main meal of the day, it will help with digestion and keep your caloric intake in check.
+Not only does the water prepare your intestines for the food coming down the pike, but it also prevents you from over-eating, since the water lines your stomach and makes you feel fuller faster.
 Zero-cal appetizer?
 We’ll take two.

 Pro Tip: If you’re hungry between meals, pour yourself a tall glass of water first to see if you’re dehydrated.
 Sometimes people think they’re hungry when they’re really just thirsty.